-Māori had been living in New Zealand for at least 300 years before Abel Tasman’s arrival in 1642.
+Māori had been living in New Zealand for nearly 400 years before Abel Tasman’s arrival in 1642.
 They had named every feature of the landscape, forming an oral map, often told as a narrative or genealogy.
 In some cases posts or piles of rocks were used to mark boundaries.

 After European contact

 The first Europeans to explore New Zealand were assisted by Māori, who fed and sheltered them, and provided guides.
 In some cases they drew maps to translate their oral tradition into a visual form familiar to Europeans.
 At least 18 examples of this are documented.
-Maps might be drawn in the sand or dirt, and occasionally marked on paper.
+Maps were drawn in the sand or dirt, or occasionally marked on paper.

 A 3-D map

-John Chubbin, in 1856 one of the first Europeans to see Lake Wakatipu, described how Reko, the Ngāi Tahu chief at Tuturau, showed him the route: ‘[H]e drew a map of the course of the Mataura [River] for me.
+John Chubbin, in 1856 one of the first Europeans to see Lake Wakatipu, described how Reko, a Ngāi Tahu rangatira living at Tuturau, showed him the route: ‘[H]e drew a map of the course of the Mataura [River] for me.
 He drew it in sand with a stick, the streams being represented by hollows and the mountains by little mounds of sand.’

 Land purchases and surveyors